6G-SANDBOX/ELCM/docs/3-2a_GENERAL_TASKS.md

       Certificates: "/path/to/certificates/"  # Optional, if encryption is used
       Encryption: True        # Set to True if TLS/SSL is used, False otherwise
 ```
-Note: It is necessary to use a stop task (StopTask) to halt the execution of the Run.MqttToInflux task.
+Note: It is necessary to use a stop task (AddMilestone) to halt the execution of the Run.MqttToInflux task.
 This ensures that the task terminates properly and stops retrieving data from MQTT.

 For server configuration, consult: [Misc configurations](/docs/A3_MISC_CONFIGURATIONS.md)